csupnig/tjangular/README.md

 - `@XSpec(classname? : string)` - Same as above, only that an `xdescribe` will be used.
 - `@Inject(providerName : string, moduleName : string, dependencies? : Array<string>)` - Use it to annotate a property in your class.
 TJAngular will then inject the requested object into your class, before the `@Before` methods and the `@Test` methods will be executed.
 TJAngular will load this dependency from the provided module.
 Additional modules can be loaded with the `dependencies` array.
 - `@Mocks(mocks : any)` - Use it to provide additional objects/values, that need to be resolved by a resource that was requested with the `@Inject` annotation.
+- `@Scope(scope : any)` - Use it to provide a scope, that need to be resolved by a resource that was requested with the `@Inject` annotation.
+Internally it will use $rootScope.$new() to create a new scope and extend it with the scope object provided in the annotation.
+The scope will be injected as $scope into your injectable.
+- `@Template(html : string)` - If you want to test directives/components, you need to inject the directive/component using `@Inject` and provide a template where the directive/component resides.
 - `@InjectMock(providerName : string)` - Same as `@Inject`, only that it will load the ressource soely from the internal mock module.
 - `@Test(name? : string)` -  Use it to annotate a test method.
 It will use this method and execute it with jasmine's `it`.
 You can provide an optional name.
 If no name will be provided, the method name will be used as test name.
 - `@FTest(name? : string)` - Same as `@Test`, only that `fit` will be used.